 The two products I recommend for their value for the dollar, effectiveness and quality of materials & adhesive are Noico for mass/butyl damper (I use the 80mil aluminum faced damping material) and Siless for foam insulation (good for sealing around new speaker installation, panel edges).
 If you clean the location you intend to stick it with rubbing alcohol first so it’s dust and grease free these will stay where you put them, not slide down if placed on vertical surface.
 Use as little or as much as you feel like – a square foot on the inside of each door outer skin behind door speakers will noticeably improve bass impact and clarity.
 A more significant amount applied throughout the rear side panels around rear speakers can have the same effect as doubling amplifier power.

 Tested!
-This guy is 1 for 2 on bringing back dead car batteries; one conventional lead acid I had set aside to be recycled because it wouldn’t hold a charge – left it on this for a couple weeks and it seems to be holding that charge “on the shelf” for close to 2 months now.
-Sadly it was not able to bring back a very dead Optima even after 3 solid weeks on 🙁 .
-But even with nothing to rejuvenate it’s also a low current maintainer that claims to have enough smarts to not stress the battery with overcharging, and the hook-hanging form factor makes it easy to hang from the hood latch or wherever’s convenient instead of looking for a stable place to shelf it.
+This guy is 3 for 4 on bringing back weakened car batteries!
+Sadly it was not able to bring back a very dead Optima.. can’t win ’em all.
+This charger has the smarts to not stress your battery with overcharging & the hook-hanging form factor makes it easy to hang from the hood latch or wherever’s convenient instead of looking for a stable place to shelf it.
 Not a bad value in my book!

 Fender liner retainer clips, if your wheel well splash flap things are still in one piece these replacement clips will keep them that way.
 Helps keep mud out of your engine bay so your a/c clutch, your alternator, your idler pulleys and everything else under there lasts longer.